 Why didn't I leave?
 This isn't the right question.
 So many forces knit women into abusive relationships.
 But I think it's important to say that it isn't just the obvious things—like having kids together, or a home, or years of shared history.

-At the centre of it, being in an abusive relationship slowly convinced me that, although Theo might be indisputably cruel, I was totally unlovable.
+At the center of it, being in an abusive relationship slowly convinced me that, although Theo might be indisputably cruel, I was totally unlovable.
 He'd often say how frustrating it was that his family and friends liked me, that they couldn't see how terrible I really was.
 I believed this was the love I deserved.

 Rock bottom came when I followed him to Europe after his six-month exchange.
 One night, I fearfully recorded his drunken rantings on my iPhone.
 Listening back to the tapes, I can hear him convincing me that I was the abuser.
-I remember him climbing on top of me, whispering, "Don't you ever call me an arsehole again."
+I remember him climbing on top of me, whispering, "Don't you ever call me an asshole again."
 It was as if that one, violent phrase could explain away our failed attempt at love.

-One morning, he threw $500 at me and told me I had eight hours to leave, or else.
-I desperately borrowed money off a close friend, and stood at a terminal at Heathrow Airport ready to board a plane back to Melbourne.
+One morning, he threw $500 at me and told me I had eight hours to leave or else.
+I desperately borrowed money off a close friend and stood at a terminal at Heathrow Airport ready to board a plane back to Melbourne.
 Theo was with me, holding my hand.
 Even after three years of fear, pain, and exhaustion—knowing this was the last time he was ever going to live inside my head—I still begged him not to leave me.
 I was so small.
 I sobbed hysterically through Customs, and once on board pleaded with the air host that they stop the plane.

 Ten days after I got back home, Theo called me and told me he missed me.
 He said there was nobody like me.
 I slunk onto the floor of my bedroom and cried.
-I felt myself falling back, but instead I decide to play my iPhone recordings of Theo to my friends and my family.
+I felt myself falling back, but instead, I decided to play my iPhone recordings of Theo to my friends and my family.
 Their shock and sadness stopped me, finally pulled me away from him.

 A huge part of why I didn't leave Theo is that I didn't know what how I could exist without him.
 Boarding that plane at Heathrow, I felt numb, like there was nothing left of me.
-It took months to realise the effects of his abuse.
+It took months to realize the effects of his abuse.
 All of my insecurities—the swirling remains of Theo's defamation, hurt, and humiliation—riddled my next relationship.
 But this time my partner was a man willing and able to love me.
 And things have gotten better.

 Now I eat what I like.
 I laugh without worrying I'm being too loud.
 My hair is short.
-I cancelled my gym membership.
-I've come to accept another person's love; and even feel I deserve it every so often.
+I canceled my gym membership.
+I've come to accept another person's love and even feel I deserve it every so often.
 I started drawing again.
 And I write honestly, the words purging Theo's insults and leaving them to rot on the page, as best as I can.
 My humanness is unashamedly real, honest, and, perhaps, even beautiful sometimes.

-See more of Madison's illustrations on Instagram.
+See more of Madison Griffith's illustrations on Instagram.